Summer Research Program

 • Research Statement: describe any prior research experiences you may have had (not required) and what topics you would like to research this summer.

-• A brief 150-word bio describing your academic and research background
+• Bio: a brief 150-word bio describing your academic and research background

 Upcoming Summer Research Events